 Developed an integrated national model concept for the regeneration of informal settlement areas in Syria based on sustainability and participatory approaches and flexible management.
 Example Al Haydariah - a neighbourhood in the North of the city of Aleppo.
 With its 37000 inhabitants, the area was to be the starting point for regeneration in North Aleppo.

 Damascus Masterplan activity 2010 - 2011

-Books of Conditions for planning in the Syrian Cities 2010 - 2011
+Terms of Reference for planning in the Syrian Cities 2010 - 2011

-Advisory and guidance to Tercon Company / Advisor to the Ministry of Local Administration in relation to the Books of Conditions for two Syrian cities; Lattakiya and Tartous based on more sustainable and strategic approaches.
+Advisor to the Ministry of Local Administration in relation to the Terms of Reference for two Syrian cities; Lattakiya and Tartous based on sustainable and strategic approaches.
 On behalf of the Ministry of Presidential Affairs, Syria.

-Advised the Ministry of Local Administration and Environment on behalf of German International Cooperation GTZ on the Books of Conditions with focus on sustainability and strategic planning versus outmoded masterplanning concepts.
+Advised the Ministry of Local Administration and Environment on behalf of German International Cooperation GTZ on the Terms of Reference with focus on sustainability and strategic planning versus outmoded masterplanning concepts.

 Assessment of Copenhagen International Idea Competition for the North Harbour 2009

-Whilst working at the City of Copenhagen, R. Al Khani led the background multidisciplinary working group of the City on the assessment of the North Harbour International Idea Competition.
-Main focus was placed on selecting a project that could reflect the Copenhagen Strategy and sustainability goals according to a new sustainable development tools for the city.
-The structure plan for the North Harbour Area should accomodate for 3-4 million m2 floor space.
+Whilst working in the City of Copenhagen, R. Al Khani led the background multidisciplinary working group of the Municipality on the assessment of the North Harbour International Idea Competition.
+The main focus was placed on selecting a project that respects the Copenhagen Sustainable Development Strategy and sustainability goals according to a new sustainable development toolkit for the city.
+The structure plan for the North Harbour Area envisaged accommodating 3-4 million m2 of floor space.